PanGan21/verifiable-storage/docs/architecture.md

 - ✅ Client can download arbitrary file with proof
 - ✅ Client verifies proof against stored root hash
 - ✅ Networking across multiple machines
-- ✅ Production-ready with Docker support
 - ✅ Clean, modular code architecture

 The system balances simplicity with security, using well-established cryptographic primitives.
-Key strengths include the custom Merkle tree implementation, storage abstraction, and production-ready features like Docker support and database backend.
+Key strengths include the custom Merkle tree implementation, storage abstraction, and networking features like Docker support and database backend.

 Main limitations are performance (no caching), security (no replay protection), and features (no file deletion endpoint).
 These can be addressed in future iterations with the improvements outlined above.